-The Lithium-ion battery is a generic term which describes a range of different batteries of this type.
-They differ from each other in the chemical composition of the anode and cathode which has an effect on their properties.
+The Lithium-ion battery has different flavors They differ from each other in the chemical composition of the anode and cathode which has an effect on their properties.
 The end use of the battery determines the choice of material composition.
 When maximum energy density and minimal weight is desired for smart phones and laptops then lithium cobalt is used.
 This battery chemistry has a limiting character because the end of life comes after 300 to 500 charging cycles.
 Probably, you have noticed that after a year the run time on your cell phone battery has diminished.

 Lithium cobalt - graphite is ideal for portable electronics because of it's high charge density and slow self discharge when not in use.
 Combine these electrodes with a solid polymer composite instead of a liquid solvent and you have lithium-ion polymer.
 This evolution allowed the batteries to be made in a flexible wrapping instead of a solid case which is better suited for PDA's, mobile phones and Apple's design choice of embedding the battery inside the case.
 The polymer electrolyte also has a higher energy density which increases the operating time of devices like the iPad.
 The Lithium-ion polymer battery was commercially released in 1996 and has found many uses in most of our mobile electronics, electric cars (TESLA, Prius) and local storage for mircogrids.
 The Li-Ion battery is more difficult than other battery chemistries to charge and encapsulate.
 They do not respond well to overcharging.
 Constant current is used for 90+ percent of the fast charge, when the battery voltage has risen to about 4.0 volts, then the charge mode is switched to constant voltage for the last bit of electron packing with a cap voltage of 4.2 V. When they are overcharged, the cells expand warping or worst case - breaking the encapsulation.
 This is trouble if the lithium leaks out and catches and errant spark.